thallard/minishell_tester/README.md

 And all of your return messages from ``exit``, ``cd`` error, ``echo`` error should be print on ``STDERROR`` (on fd = 2).

-When you have added this part in your main, built-in ``echo`` should work for this test, let's try a :
+When you have added this part in your main, your minishell's built-in ``echo`` must work for this test, let's try a :
 ```bash
 bash test.sh compatibility
 ```